ninewise/dissertation/on-the-side/applications.md

 TGGGGCGTGCGCTCGGGGATGCTAATGGCGGTGCCCCTGGATTCCTGAGA
 ```

-This command interleaves the given FASTQ files to output a single
+This command interleaves the given FASTQ files to output a single FASTA
-FASTA stream, in which the paired ends alternate.
-This FASTA stream is
+stream, in which the paired ends alternate.
+This FASTA stream is a
-a stream of DNA reads.
-Each read needs to be translated to an amino
+stream of DNA reads.
+Each read needs to be translated to an amino acid
-acid sequence.
-While any gene prediction tool could be used here, the
+sequence.
+While any gene prediction tool could be used here, UMGAP was
-UMGAP was tested with FragGeneScan and its variants.
+tested with FragGeneScan and its variants.

 ```shell
 $ FGS -s preprocessed.fa -o predicted-genes -w0 \